-We’ve welcomed new partners and collaborators such as Janssen and the Skoll Foundation, taken our strategy and tools to the field in countries including Colombia and Brazil, and been recognized for our innovative efforts to combat dengue.
+We’ve welcomed new partners and collaborators such as Janssen and Ending Pandemics, taken our strategy and tools to the field in countries including Colombia and Sri Lanka, and been recognized for our innovative efforts to combat dengue.

 We look forward to working together in the exciting year ahead.